mapbox/mapbox-gl-js/README.md

 ## Sprite Generation

-`npm run build-sprite [outname] [inputdirs]`: generate an image sprite by running this script on one or more directories of PNG images.
+`./bin/build-sprite [outname] [inputdirs]`: generate an image sprite by running this script on one or more directories of PNG images.

 ## Recommended Reading